Helping social entrepreneurs become better prepared to secure investment and grow their social or environmental impact.

 Apply NowOverview

-Demand for an Investor Readiness Pathway emerged from within the SEI Community, from both impact investors wishing to invest in social innovation and from social entrepreneurs who wanted support to secure investment.
-In response Social Entrepreneurs Ireland has developed an Investor Readiness Pathway.
+The need for an Investor Readiness Pathway emerged within our network, driven by both impact investors looking to support social innovation and social entrepreneurs seeking help to secure investment.
+In response, Social Entrepreneurs Ireland has created an Investor Readiness Pathway.

-This helps social entrepreneurs prepare for the investment process to scale their impact and to navigate the investment ecosystem.
-It offers the opportunity to:
+We have designed this program to help social entrepreneurs get ready for the investment process, scale their impact, and navigate the investment ecosystem.

 Support